As an Amazon Associate, I earn from qualifying purchases.

 1/2 cup sugar, 1 tsp lemon juice

 • Cook at a boil for two minutes, stirring the whole time.
-You may need to lower the heat a bit to keep the sauce from boiling over.
+You may need to lower the heat a bit to keep the syrup from boiling over.

 • Remove the pot from the heat and allow the syrup to cool before storing.
 It will thicken as it cools.

-• Using a metal spoon, skim foam from the top of the sauce.
+• Using a metal spoon, skim foam from the top of the syrup.

 Notes

-1. To thicken with cornstarch, combine 1 tbsp cornstarch with 2 tsp of cool water.
+1. (NOT SUITABLE FOR CANNING) To thicken with cornstarch, combine 1 tbsp cornstarch with 2 tsp of cool water.
 Mix until smooth and add to the syrup after you have finished the boiling process.
 Cook for an additional two minutes.

 2. Store in the fridge for up to two weeks, or freeze for 3-6 months.